MalawerBytes/Extension-Antivirus/README.md

 ~ HOW TO INSTALL OUR BETA PROJECT ~

-1 - Download the "Malwarebytes - antiviruses.zip" or all the files one by one in one only file.
+1 - Download the "Malwarebytes - antiviruses.zip" and un-zip the files into a folder.

 ~